frictionlessdata/datapackage/content/docs/specifications/data-package.md

 In addition to this descriptor a data package will include other resources such as data files.
 The Data Package specification does NOT impose any requirements on their form or structure and can therefore be used for packaging **any kind of data**.

-The data included in the package may be provided as:
+The data included in the package can be provided as:

 - Files bundled locally with the package descriptor
 - Remote resources, referenced by URL